 It strengthens the ties between nations and societies, and mobilizes the wider public so that each child and citizen:

-has access to quality education; a basic human right and an indispensable prerequisite for sustainable development;
+- has access to quality education which is a basic human right and an indispensable prerequisite for sustainable development;

-and can enjoy full freedom of expression; the basis of democracy, development and human dignity.
+- and can enjoy full freedom of expression which is the basis of democracy, development and human dignity.

 UNESCO in the UK

 The UK government contributes to UNESCO and there is an office in London to support that contribution and bring benefits to the UK.